HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/WDACConfig.md

 4. Specifying `-SignToolPath` parameter explicitly on the command line takes priority over auto detection and value in the user configurations.

 5. If SignTool.exe cannot be auto-detected and the user didn't specify it on the command line, you will receive a prompt to authorize the automatic download of the most recent SignTool.exe version from the official Microsoft servers.
 Upon confirmation, it will be saved in your user configurations and utilized by the cmdlet.
-The file itself will be saved in the current working directory.

 <br>